 Reducing energy consumption is mandatory for today's appliance designs as consumers seek "green" products and government regulations push for lower standby and run-time power consumption.

 As more electronic applications require low power or battery power, energy conservation becomes paramount.
-Today’s applications must consume little power, and in extreme cases, last for up to 15-20 years, while running from a single battery.
-To enable applications like these, products with Microchip’s nanoWatt XLP Technology offer the industry’s lowest currents for Run and Sleep, where extreme low-power applications spend 90-99% of their time.
+Today’s applications must consume little power, and in extreme cases, last for up to 15–20 years while running from a single battery.
+To enable applications like these, products with our nanoWatt XLP technology offer the industry’s lowest currents for Run and Sleep, where extreme low-power applications spend 90–99% of their time.

-Microchip's leading nanoWatt XLP Technology achieves best in class standby power for microcontrollers while incorporating features such as LCD control, capacitive touch sensing and USB.
+Our leading nanoWatt XLP technology achieves best-in-class standby power for microcontrollers while incorporating features such as LCD control, capacitive touch sensing and USB.
 Lower-power analog products deliver both low stand-by and run-time currents including LDOs, switching regulators, op amps/comparators, battery chargers, and supervisors.

 Three of nanoWatt XLP Technologys key advantages are: Sleep currents down to 20 nA, Real-Time Clock currents down to 500 nA, and Watchdog Timer currents down to 400 nA.
 The vast majority of low-power applications require one or more of these features. nanoWatt XLP Technology combines all three in a comprehensive portfolio of devices.
 Whether it is extended battery life, sealed batteries, or the integration of energy harvesting, Microchips 8- and 16-bit PIC MCUs with nanoWatt XLP Technology provide more freedom for designers that need their products to operate longer using less power, or requiring fewer battery changes.